derivative-maker/package_parser/README.md

 ## Setup
 In order for it to work, Ruby 3 and Bundler must be installed.
 Also, you must have the respective kicksecure or whonix package repository.

-1. Install Ruby as a non-root user.
-You can use rbenv, RVM, or asdf to do this.
+1. Install Ruby.
+You can use apt-get, rbenv, RVM, or asdf to do this.
 The repo author prefers rbenv.
-2. Run `$ gem install bundler`
 3. Download the packages repository

 ```